 Uptech team has a broad experience of collaboration with a client within a dedicated development team contract.
 About 25% of the projects we start every year are based on the dedicated team model.
 Moreover, 25% of projects started with other business models eventually switched to the dedicated team.

 Here's how we usually start a new dedicated team project:

 - Scope estimation.
 At this phase, we figure out how much work is expected to be done and how many people need to be involved.

-There are two possible scenarios in the scope determination: when a client has a predetermined scope, and when he/she does not.
+There are two possible scenarios in the scope determination:

 Based on the test results, we analyze whether the existing scope reflects our objectives.
 If not, we proceed with further discovery and research until we find the needed scope.